jyotsna-venkatesan/automation-qa-ca-mobile-android/README.md

    2. Places a transport order
    3. Opens the driver app
    4. Picks up the order and completes it
+   5. Cancels order from the CA if wanted
 3. Generates an extent report

 ## Project Structure Explanation